 - OMERO Tag Search enables searching of data using tags, with the search continuously refined as available search terms are entered and further term suggestions based on the entered terms are offered.
 This can be used in a way that is similar to navigating a file system hierarchy.

 Installation and configuration

-Web extensions for the OMERO.web client are installed by a systems administrator and are then available to all users of the OMERO system.
-Documentation covering the installation and configuration of the OMERO.webtagging can be found in the OMERO.webtagging overview page.
+Web extensions for the OMERO.web client are installed by your systems administrator and are then available to all users of the OMERO server.
+Installation instructions are on the PyPI pages for webtagging-autotag and webtagging-tagsearch.

 When an image is uploaded to OMERO, the original filename, including extensions and the path from which it was uploaded, is preserved.
 It is common for useful metadata to be encoded into the filenames and paths of data.
 Auto-tagger enables this metadata to be used for searching and organising the data, by the addition of annotations in the form of tags.

 - Token: a section of text which has been automatically parsed from the filename after splitting up the filename by a space, period or underscore. e.g. token1_token2_token3.dv or token3 token4.dv or token5.token6.dv

 - Mapping: selecting a certain tag to correspond to a certain token, e.g. the tag "Deconvolved" might be created from a token "Deconvolved".

 Select a dataset or image in the data tree.

 Select Auto Tag from the view menu in the centre pane toolbar.

 Columns headed with a token name are displayed in the centre pane, with a row representing each image in the dataset.